Bulman1700/FibonacciList/README.md

 Check the FibonacciList.h header file for a list of supported functions.

-There is also a Main.c program that contains a main() function.
+There is also a main.c program that contains a main() function.
 This file demonstrated the fib() function.
 This can be compiled in the terminal like so:
         gcc FibonacciList.c Main.c
         ./a.out